 When Your Goal Is Training or Upskilling Current Employees

-Another possibility is you have identified a training need for employees, and simply lack the resources to address the need.
-For example, Pete’s Fresh Market was seeking to raise the competency of its supervisors.
-Alita Bezanis and leadership at Pete’s recognized the need to teach store managers how to guide, train, and inspire the teams that they led.
+For example, Alita Bezanis and leadership at Pete’s Fresh Market recognized the need to teach store managers how to better communicate with, guide, train, and inspire the teams that they led.

-If you have needs similar to Advocate Aurora or Pete’s Fresh Market or Freedman Seating, a partner may be able to subsidize the cost of training--especially if you are building in-demand skills among workers who have faced barriers to employment.
+If you have needs similar to those of Advocate Aurora or Pete’s Fresh Market, maybe there is an opportunity to work with a partner that can subsidize the cost of training.
+Especially if you are building in-demand skills among workers who have faced barriers to employment, professional development, or promotion, cost savings may be available.

-Perhaps your training or upskilling need is similar to one of these examples --
+Perhaps your training or upskilling need could be expressed similarly to one of these examples --

-• After the compeltion of a new system implementation, we have less work for our coders, but we need more team members with database and report writing skills.
+We have less work for our coders, but we need more team members with database skills.
 We would like to reskill our team of 10 rather than lay them off and hire new people.

 Goals Worksheet